MicrosoftDocs/win32/desktop-src/Debug/wait-chain-traversal.md

 Asynchronous sessions don't block the calling thread, and can be canceled by the application using the [CloseThreadWaitChainSession](/windows/desktop/api/Wct/nf-wct-closethreadwaitchainsession) function.
 Results from asynchronous operations are made available through a [WaitChainCallback](/windows/win32/api/wct/nc-wct-pwaitchaincallback) callback function provided by the application.

 For asynchronous sessions, the caller can specify a pointer to a context data structure through [GetThreadWaitChain](/windows/desktop/api/Wct/nf-wct-getthreadwaitchain).
-This same pointer is passed to the [WaitChainCallback](/windows/win32/api/wct/nc-wct-pwaitchaincallback) callback function).
+This same pointer is passed to the [WaitChainCallback](/windows/win32/api/wct/nc-wct-pwaitchaincallback) callback function.

 The context data structure is user defined and opaque to WCT.
 It can be used by the application to communicate context between a WCT query and a callback function.
 Typically, you pass an event handle through this structure and, when the callback is executed, this event is signalled and a monitoring thread is informed that the query has been completed.